 - It’s too soft or too hard: If your pillow is too soft, it won’t provide enough support for your head and neck.
 This can lead to pain.
 If it’s too hard, it can also cause pain by putting pressure on your neck and shoulders.

-- The wrong material: Pillows made of synthetic materials (like polyester) can retain heat and cause sweating.
-This can lead to discomfort and neck pain.
+- The wrong material: Pillows made of synthetic materials (like polyester) can retain heat and cause sweating, leading to discomfort and neck pain.
 Pillows made of natural materials (like wool or cotton) are typically more comfortable and won’t make you sweat as much.

-If you’re experiencing neck pain, it’s crucial to find a comfortable pillow.
+If you’re experiencing neck pain, finding a comfortable pillow is crucial.

 The best way to do this is to experiment with different types of pillows until you find one that suits your needs.